 Facilitating quality early learning experiences is crucial for ensuring a child’s lifelong success and happiness.
 The brain is forming connections at a rapid pace – much faster than occurs during later childhood and adulthood.
 These connections form the foundation of a child’s learning for the rest of their lives.

 Kids that receive the proper stimuli during this period of growth are in a much better position as they move forward.
 One 2021 study published by the Society for Research in Childhood Development found that high-quality early education programs in the first five years of life give children benefits into adulthood.
 Research continues to show the importance of quality early education and how it poises children for greater success as adults.

 Nearly all brain growth after birth occurs within the first few years of life.
-This is the time period when children learn social skills, basic problem solving, and begin to learn to read.
-Learning is so much easier during this time of life compared to others because the brain acts as a sponge, soaking up new information at a breathtaking pace.
+This is the time period when children learn social skills and basic problem-solving and begin to learn to read.
+Learning is much easier during this time of life than others because the brain acts as a sponge, soaking up new information at a breathtaking pace.
 Therefore, it’s vitally important to set a child up for success by beginning their education early.
 Children that have already benefited from education prior to entering kindergarten consistently score better on tests and display stronger social skills.

 Learning to Love Learning

 Preschool matters.
-Make the most of your child’s potential with our Montessori By Mom subscription Toolboxes!
+Make the most of your child’s potential with our Montessori By Mom Toolboxes!